DECODEproject/decode-mobile-app/README.md

 5. Once all required attributes are available, the user can sign the petition with a Yes/No vote, mandatory attributes, and any optional attributes they choose to share.
 This information is combined with the current status of the petition on the ledger, and the app generates a transaction that updates the count on the ledger.
 The nature of this smart contract ensures that:

-    1. No personally identifiable data is transmitted, only aggregations.
+    1. No personally identifiable data is transmitted, only encrypted aggregations.
     2. The transaction and vote cannot be traced back to the user, as the app communicates with the ledger over Tor and the Yes/No vote cannot be decrypted to reveal the user's opinion or preference.
     3. Side-channel attacks are blocked because the petition is tallied using homomorphic encryption, so that the total of each vote is not known until the end of the process (though its integrity can be verified).